Lulu (Lou Reed and Metallica album): Reception

-In contrast to the negative reviews, J. R. Moores of Drowned in Sound gave the album a perfect score of 10 out of 10 and praised it as "the second greatest record ever made in the history of the human ear drum" after Metal Machine Music.
-The review was misunderstood to be a joke while the writer stated that every point he mentioned about Lulu is sincere, saying that it is the most interesting Metallica album and has Lou Reed's most enjoyable lyrics.
-In a review titled "Metallica and Lou Reed's 'Lulu' Is Actually Excellent", James Parker of The Atlantic wrote "I don't think the record is crap.
+In contrast, J. R. Moores of Drowned in Sound gave the album a perfect score of 10 out of 10 and praised it as "the second greatest record ever made in the history of the human ear drum" after Reed's Metal Machine Music.
+The review was commonly understood to be a joke, which the writer denied.
+In a review titled "Metallica and Lou Reed's 'Lulu' Is Actually Excellent", James Parker of The Atlantic wrote: "I don't think the record is crap.
 In fact I love it...
 Give Lulu a shot.
 Give it another listen.
 Offer it what Lou would call your 'coagulating heart,' and you will be rewarded."

-In the British avant-garde music magazine The Wire, David Keenan wrote, "Metallica's unrelenting sledgehammer style works as the perfect complement to Reed's vision of compassionless love" and concluded "[a]gainst all the odds, Lulu functions as the ultimate realisation of Reed's aesthetic of Metal Machine Music, cruel vulgar, half in love with power and pain but with a bruised, beating heart at its centre."
-Uncut gave the record a positive review, singling out the closer "Junior Dad" for praise and calling it "breathtaking" and "astonishing", a "perfect ending to the most extraordinary, passionate and just plain brilliant record either participant has made for a long while."
+In The Wire, David Keenan wrote that "Metallica's unrelenting sledgehammer style works as the perfect complement to Reed's vision of compassionless love" and concluded "[a]gainst all the odds, Lulu functions as the ultimate realisation of Reed's aesthetic of Metal Machine Music, cruel vulgar, half in love with power and pain but with a bruised, beating heart at its centre."
+Uncut gave the record a positive review, singling out the closer "Junior Dad" for praise as the "perfect ending to the most extraordinary, passionate and just plain brilliant record either participant has made for a long while."
 NME, scoring the record seven out of ten, praised it as "a surprising triumph", and said that the offering's "breadth and ambition is to be applauded.
 Metallica have performed way beyond what many thought them capable; they improvise freely as Reed's musical bitch, while for him this marks his most outré offering since Metal Machine Music".
 The Telegraph awarded Lulu three stars out of five, stating that while it was "gruelling, even by latter Lou Reed standards," the sense of "unrestrained folly" and sheer lack of commercialism made the album feel "important".

-Additional praise was received for the album when Lulu reached number nine on The Wires 'year-end critics' poll.
-Indeed, The Wires Jennifer Lucy Allan commented about the bad reviews: "ultimately, the reaction to it is a testament to Lou Reed's ability to still get up the noses and under the skin of even the most open-minded listeners.
+Additional praise was received for the album when Lulu reached number nine on The Wires year-end critics' poll.
+The Wires Jennifer Lucy Allan commented: "ultimately, the reaction to it is a testament to Lou Reed's ability to still get up the noses and under the skin of even the most open-minded listeners.
 He's probably laughing his head off at it all this very minute."
-Moreover, Mattin in his review of Lulu for Volcanic Tongue agreed when Lou Reed said "This is the best thing ever done by anybody", and he adds: "Lulu is more Lou Reed than Lou Reed and that surely means that this is the best thing ever done by anybody."
+Mattin wrote that "Lulu is more Lou Reed than Lou Reed and that surely means that this is the best thing ever done by anybody."